-In 2013, 4,668 people died in motorcycle accidents in the United States.
-In the same year, 88,000 motorcyclists were injured in accidents.
-Many of those accidents were not the motorcyclist’s fault.
-A motorcyclist who is injured due to another driver’s negligence is entitled to both economic and non-economic damages.
-You may have a legal remedy if you were a motorcyclist injured due to another’s negligence.
+Each year thousands of people die in motorcycle accidents in the United States.
+Even more are injured in motorcycle accidents, which are often severe by nature.
+Many of those accidents were not the motorcyclist's fault.
+A motorcyclist who is injured due to another driver's negligence is entitled to both economic and non-economic damages.
+You may have a legal remedy if you were a motorcyclist injured due to another's negligence.

 Motorcycle riders do not have Personal Injury Protection (PIP) coverage.
 This means that they do not have auto insurance to cover up to $10,000 in medical bills.
 Therefore, it is important to try to obtain a source of insurance coverage through an at-fault party's insurance carrier to pay for the injured motorcyclist's medical bills.

 The strength of your claim often depends on actions that are taken early on in the claim.
-Contacting an attorney quickly will allow him or her to take the appropriate steps such as:
+Contacting a Boynton Beach motorcycle lawyer quickly will allow him or her to take the appropriate steps such as:

 - Collecting medical records